Palatal myoclonus is a fast spasm (contraction) of the muscles in the roof of the mouth.

 Symptoms include:

 Laura Canafoglia practices in Milan, Italy.
-Canafoglia is rated as an Elite expert by MediFind in the treatment of Palatal Myoclonus.
-She is also highly rated in 26 other conditions, according to our data.
-Her top areas of expertise are Lafora Disease, Dentatorubral-Pallidoluysian Atrophy, Progressive Myoclonic Epilepsy, and Myoclonic Epilepsy.
+Canafoglia and is rated as an Elite expert by MediFind in the treatment of Palatal Myoclonus.
+Her top areas of expertise are Myoclonic Epilepsy, Dentatorubral-Pallidoluysian Atrophy, Lafora Disease, Epilepsy with Myoclonic-Atonic Seizures, and Gastrostomy.

-Rodi Zutt practices in Groningen, Netherlands.
-Zutt is rated as an Elite expert by MediFind in the treatment of Palatal Myoclonus.
-They are also highly rated in 4 other conditions, according to our data.
-Their top areas of expertise are Palatal Myoclonus, Drug Induced Dyskinesia, Myoclonus-Dystonia, Hereditary Hyperekplexia, and Deep Brain Stimulation.
+Anna Latorre practices in London, United Kingdom.
+Latorre and is rated as an Elite expert by MediFind in the treatment of Palatal Myoclonus.
+Her top areas of expertise are Palatal Myoclonus, Drug Induced Dyskinesia, Chorea, Focal Dystonia, and Deep Brain Stimulation.

 Jankovic J. Parkinson disease and other movement disorders.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 96.